In Memory of Gil Bane

 “His thirty-year teaching career inspired countless students, including current faculty members at Kodiak College,” said UAA Chancellor, Sean Parnell.
 “His contributions extended beyond the classroom, serving as advisor for student government, Phi Theta Kappa and leading study abroad programs at a time when they were not widely available.”

 Even in retirement, Gil Bane continued to visit campus, bringing his famous cookies to share.
 He continued leading trips to China with Kodiak community members.
-He gil bane holding a specimen from a tidepoolvolunteered with Whale Fest Kodiak, and generously shared “his expert knowledge and love for ocean critters,” says fellow WhaleFest volunteer, Cheryl Nugent.
+He volunteered with Whale Fest Kodiak, and generously shared “his expert knowledge and love for ocean critters,” says fellow WhaleFest volunteer, Cheryl Nugent.
 “A kinder soul has never existed.
 He was an epic storyteller and fierce protector of marine mammals and sharks.”

 Former student, Suzanne Buie, took biology classes from Gil Bane that changed her life.
 She says he would always come to class wearing a bow tie, and always brought candy bars for students before exams.